copernicus-mogley/zkav.club/archive-model/archivist/README.md

 * assign stable identifiers
 * create consistent metadata
 * ensure recordings are easy to find and reuse over time

-Work is primarily async, coordinated through a shared task list with occasional input from organizers and contributors.

 The role requires both careful execution and independent judgment.
 Archivists regularly work with incomplete inputs and bring clarity and structure to them.